ulaspolat/text-to-sql-llm/README.md

 You can also schedule the data fetching process using Microsoft Task Scheduler to automate the retrieval of transaction data.

-If you encounter issues connecting to the database, double-check your database credentials and ensure the MySQL server is running (Services → MySQL80).
+If you encounter issues connecting to the database, double-check your database credentials and ensure the MySQL server is running.

 ## Acknowledgments